Richard C. Spain

 Richard Spain concentrates his practice in estate planning, real estate, trust matters, and corporate representation.
 A practicing attorney in Cleveland, Ohio for seven years, Mr. Spain returned to his hometown of Chicago in 1982.
 In addition to being an honors graduate of Lawrence University and a graduate of Case Western Reserve University’s School of Law, Mr. Spain also earned a LL.M. degree in taxation at John Marshall Law School.
 Due to the firm’s involvement in servicing the needs of individuals with disabilities, he is experienced in developing specialized estate plans for the elderly and for families with members who are disabled and has spoken on those topics for many consumer, parent and professional groups, including presentations for the Chicago Bar Association, the Illinois CPA Society, and the American Bar Association.

 Mr. Spain has long been an active volunteer for various not-for-profit organizations.
-He is a past board member, officer or committee member of The Arc of Illinois, The Hanover Condominium Association, Young Audiences of Chicago, Young Audiences of Greater Cleveland, The Chicago Youth Symphony Orchestra, The Fairmount Theater of the Deaf, The Singing Angels of Northeastern Ohio, Chikaming Country Club, and the Trustees of Reservations.
-He presently serves on the board of Chikaming Open Lands and is President of the Old Masters Society of the Art Institute of Chicago.
+He is a past board member, officer or committee member of The Old Masters Society of the Art Institute of Chicago, The Arc of Illinois, The Hanover Condominium Association, Young Audiences of Chicago, Young Audiences of Greater Cleveland, The Chicago Youth Symphony Orchestra, The Fairmount Theater of the Deaf, The Singing Angels of Northeastern Ohio, Chikaming Country Club, and the Trustees of Reservations.
+He presently serves on the board of Chikaming Open Lands.

 He is a member of the American Bar Association, the Chicago Bar Association, and the Academy of Special Needs Planners.
 The author of several articles on estate planning to benefit a beneficiary with disabilities, including one published in The Practical Lawyer, he is also co-author, with Theresa Varnet, of a manual on Home Control through Estate and Financial Planning, funded by the Illinois and Missouri Planning Councils on Developmental Disabilities.
 Married with two adult children, Mr. Spain resides in Chicago.
 Admitted to practice law in both Ohio and Massachusetts, Mr. Spain is currently licensed in Illinois.